gewhere/bottom-up-live-coding/README.md

-#+TITLE: A bottom-up approach to live coding based on continuous gestural interactions
+# A bottom-up approach to live coding based on continuous gestural interactions

 * How to execute the code
 - The classes should be moved (or linked) to the folder =Platform.userExtensionDir=